 If you are planning to secure a medical insurance plan with maternity cover then you should also be aware that all plans sold in Singapore come with waiting periods of at least 10 to 12 months.
 This time must elapse before you will be eligible to submit a claim, so it is important to plan ahead.

 Where can I learn more about maternity care and health insurance in Singapore?

 Pacific Prime has recently published a useful guide on maternity to help expats find the best maternity hospital in Singapore.
 Those new to the city can really benefit from this guide.
-Download your free copy of the guide today to learn more about maternity care and health insurance in Singapore.
+Download your free copy of the 2020-2021 Singapore Maternity Insurance Guide today to learn more about maternity care and health insurance in Singapore, including: